 With a culture as serious about its leisure time as the French, it's no wonder that Paris has plenty to offer those looking to spend the day outdoors.
 The city’s climate is highly seasonal, though, so the outdoor activities available often depend on the time of year.

-Paris is home to a number of parks in which expats can enjoy leisurely strolls throughout the year.
-Parc de la Villette is a particular favourite, as throughout the summer months a large screen is put up in front of which anyone can relax and watch classic films.
+Paris is home to many parks in which expats can enjoy leisurely strolls throughout the year.
+Parc de la Villette is a particular favourite, as throughout the summer months a large screen is put up for Parisians to relax and watch classic films.
 The selection usually includes English as well as French cinema, and a screening can be a great place to enjoy a picnic.
 While open-air movies aren't available in Paris during the winter, expats wanting to spend time outdoors during the frosty months can instead enjoy numerous ice-skating rinks around the city.

 Making friends in a new city can be daunting.
 One of the best ways to start meeting like-minded people is to join a local club or meet-up group.
 Here are a few suggestions.

 Joining a book club is the best way for book lovers to make friends in Paris.
 The Immigrant Book Club meets monthly to discuss contemporary English literature.

 What better way to meet good people than by volunteering?
 Formed in 1985, 'The Restaurants of the Heart' is an association devoted to helping the poor, particularly in terms of distributing free meals, and they're always looking for helping hands.